ghc-proposals/ghc-proposals/proposals/0000-hexFloats.rst

   * Follow the grammar given in http://www.open-std.org/jtc1/sc22/wg14/www/docs/n1256.pdf
   * Allow both upper-lower case hexadecimals
   * Provide the corresponding pretty-printer (`showHFloat`) in the `Numeric` package.
+  * `Read` instance for floats-doubles should be changed to support the new format.

 Effect and Interactions
 -----------------------